Hardness of monadic second-order formulae over succinct graphs: Introduction

 Succinct representations of graphs have already been considered in the literature.
 In \cite[Table 1]{Galperin_1983}, the authors establish a list of natural graph properties that are polynomial-time solvable when using the usual input representations (matrix or adjacency list) but become (at least) \NP-hard when using succinct representations.
 Interestingly, all of these properties fall into our meta-theorem~\ref{t:succinct}.
-Moreover, their \cite[Theorem~3.1]{Galperin_1983} gives a sufficient condition for NP-hardness, which can be compared to a weak form of our gluing lemmas, though our final statement, involving logic, is incomparable.
-Finally, \cite[Open problem~1]{Galperin_1983} vaguely conjectures that all nontrivial properties are NP-hard, provided that a good definition of nontriviality be given.
-Theorem~\ref{t:succinct} proves this conjecture for MSO sentences and some natural notion of nontriviality (and adapting it by including the symmetric co-NP-hardness case), while Theorem~\ref{thm:bad} disproves it when this is relaxed, under reasonable complexity assumptions.
+Moreover, their \cite[Theorem~3.1]{Galperin_1983} gives a sufficient condition for \NP-hardness, which can be compared to a weak form of our gluing lemmas, though our final statement, involving logic, is incomparable.
+Finally, \cite[Open problem~1]{Galperin_1983} vaguely conjectures that all nontrivial properties are \NP-hard, provided that a good definition of nontriviality be given.
+Theorem~\ref{t:succinct} proves this conjecture for MSO sentences and some natural notion of nontriviality (and adapting it by including the symmetric \coNP-hardness case), while Theorem~\ref{thm:bad} disproves it when this is relaxed, under reasonable complexity assumptions.

-Later, \cite{Papadimitriou_1986} establishes that NP-hard properties with the usual representation become \NEXPTIME-hard with succinct representations, and~\cite{Balcazar_1992} exposes such complexity lower bound conversions for weaker classes, proving for example that connectivity and planarity testing are \PSPACE-hard for succinctly represented graphs.
+Later, \cite{Papadimitriou_1986} establishes that \NP-hard properties with the usual representation become \NEXPTIME-hard with succinct representations, and~\cite{Balcazar_1992} exposes such complexity lower bound conversions for weaker classes, proving for example that connectivity and planarity testing are \PSPACE-hard for succinctly represented graphs.
 Although a complexity blowup is expected when taking the succinct version of a problem, this is not a general fact.
-Actually,~\cite{DAS2017436} shows that when taking CNF or DNF formula as succinct representations, there are examples of problems whose complexity does not increase when encoded in the new form, or increases to an intermediate complexity class less powerful than the exponential blow up.
-In the present paper, we focus on MSO property testing on graphs with succinct representations by circuits.
+Actually,~\cite{DAS2017436} shows that when taking CNF or DNF formulae as succinct representations, there are examples of problems whose complexity does not increase when encoded in the new form, or increases to an intermediate complexity class less powerful than the exponential blow up.
+In the present paper, we focus on MSO model-checking on graphs with succinct representations by circuits.